 - Are US citizens/nationals, Permanent Resident Aliens, have been granted DACA (Deferred Action for Childhood Arrivals) by the US Customs and Immigration Service, or qualify for in-state tuition under the Maryland Dream Act.

 - Are a primary resident in Washington, DC, or Montgomery or Prince George's Counties in Maryland, or the Cities of Alexandria or Falls Church, or the Counties of Arlington or Fairfax in Virginia.

 - Are attending, or plan to attend, on a full time or part time basis, one of the participating community colleges, and have not yet earned more than 40 credits towards a degree.

 - Can demonstrate financial need and, if eligible, apply for financial aid.

 - Participating community colleges:

 - Montgomery College

 - Northern Virginia Community College

 - Prince Georges Community College

 - Community College of the District of Columbia

 - Deadlines (yearly):

-- Fall semester: March 1st July 7th
+- Application opens on March 1st

+- $\circ \quad \text{Fall semester: June 1st}$

-- Winter/Spring semester: March 1st November 10th
+- Spring semester: November 10th

-- o Visit website to apply.
+- Visit website to apply.